PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 10:33:42
+Last updated: 2024-04-09 10:34:52
-Random Quote: Ted: "You know Robin?
-Been thinking about it.
-Guess it's kind of nice you're such a bad-ass."Robin: "It's pretty bad-ass you're so nice, Ted." - Robin Scherbatsky
+Random Quote: Want to know what God thinks of money?
+Take a look at who he gives it to. - Pacho Herrera